Vancouver Island marmot

-The Vancouver Island marmot (Marmota vancouverensis) naturally occurs only in the high mountains of Vancouver Island, in British Columbia.
-This particular marmot species is large compared to some other marmots, and most other rodents.
-Marmots as a group are the largest members of the squirrel family, with weights of adults varying from 3 to 7 kg depending on age and time of year.

-Although endemic to Vancouver Island, Marmota vancouverensis now also resides successfully at several captive breeding centres across Canada as well as several sites on Vancouver Island at which local extinction was observed during the 1990s.
-This is the result of an ongoing recovery program designed to prevent extinction and restore self-sustaining wild populations of this unique Canadian species.
-Due to the efforts of the recovery program, the marmot count in the wild increased from fewer than 30 wild marmots in 2003, to an estimated 250–300 in 2015.
+The Vancouver Island marmot (Marmota vancouverensis) is a species of marmot endemic to Vancouver Island, in British Columbia.

+Distribution

+M. vancouverensis lives above 1000 metres elevation in meadows that face south to west, and habitat scarceness is believed to be the primary reason for its rarity.

+Marmot surveys have been conducted on Vancouver Island since 1979.
+Beginning in the 1980s, this species experienced an 80% to 90% decline in population, such that by 2006 only 32 adults remained in the wild.
+Since that time, the population has begun to increase as a result of an ongoing program to restore wild populations of this unique Canadian species.
+As of the fall of 2021, there were just over 250 wild marmots living in 25 colonies distributed between two metapopulations, and one isolated colony at Steamboat Mountain.

 Description

-The Vancouver Island marmot is typical of alpine-dwelling marmots in general form and physiology.
-However this species can be easily distinguished from other marmots by its rich, chocolate brown fur and contrasting white patches.
-No other marmot species naturally occurs on Vancouver Island.
-The Vancouver Island marmot, as its name suggests, is geographically restricted to Vancouver Island, and apparently evolved rapidly since retreat of the Cordilleran glaciation some 10,000 years before present.
-Marmota vancouverensis is distinct from other marmot species in terms of morphology, genetics, behaviour, and ecology.
+M. vancouverensis is typical of marmots in phenotype.
+It can however be distinguished from other marmots by its chocolate brown fur and contrasting white patches.
+The only species of marmot endemic to Vancouver Island, it apparently evolved rapidly since the retreat of the Cordilleran ice sheet some 10,000 years ago.
+It is distinct from other marmot species in terms of morphology, genetics, behaviour, and ecology.

 An adult Vancouver Island marmot typically measures 65 to 70 centimetres from the tip of its nose to the tip of its tail.
 However, weights show tremendous seasonal variation.
 An adult female that weighs 3 kilograms when she emerges from hibernation in late April can weigh 4.5 to 5.5 kg by the onset of hibernation in late September or October.
 Adult males can be even larger, reaching weights of over 7.5 kg.
 In general, marmots lose about one-third of their body mass during the six-and-a-half months in which they hibernate during winter.